 Claire Weekes’ Strategy for Overcoming Anxiety

 - “Accept” Your Panic Accepting panic, or more specifically the symptoms of panic (such as depersonalization or the feeling that the world around you is “unreal,” a rapid heart rate, rapid breathing, and flushing) as they occurred was key for Weekes.
-She believed that panic occurred due to the fact that highly sensitized people were being trained to feel bad about their anxiety and afraid to feel it lest they be labeled as “troubled,” or endanger themselves in some way.
+She believed that panic occurred because highly sensitized people were being trained to feel bad about their anxiety and afraid to feel it lest they are labeled as “troubled,” or endanger themselves in some way.
 Weekes realized that the only real danger came from letting yourself get worked up about your feelings of anxiety, making you even more anxious than you already were.

 Understanding the Claire Weekes' System

 To those that have researched anxiety before, the Weekes' principles may sound familiar.
 That's because they are very similar to cognitive behavioral therapy, and some of the ideas – such as the idea of trying to distract yourself from your anxious thoughts and still go about your life – are also popular in mainstream anxiety treatments.

 Whether or not the theories set forth by Dr. Weekes' are accurate or not is up to others to decide.
 But there is no denying that the system is intriguing for those that have anxiety and are looking for a way out of it.

 If you want to learn more about your anxiety and find out how you can treat it at home, make sure you take my anxiety test before you go.
 This test will teach you more about your anxiety symptoms and show you some of what you can do to stop your anxiety forever.